Pinky Rose: “You know what?”

 Director Altman himself based 3 Women on a dream he had, one that he admitted he didn’t fully understand.

-Postscript: Two years ago, Shelley Duvall was apparently interviewed by Dr. Phil.
-The then 67-year-old actress admitted suffering from mental illness and said, among other things, that she doesn’t believe Robin Williams is really dead—but rather, that her former Popeye co-star is “shape-shifting.”
+Postscript: Several years ago, Shelley Duvall was apparently interviewed by Dr. Phil.
+The then 67-year-old actress admitted suffering from mental illness and said, among other things, that she didn’t believe Robin Williams was really dead—but rather, that her former Popeye co-star was “shape-shifting.”

 Again, we have the idea of the Self as “permeable and subjective.”
 “Wendy” once again sees her Peter Pan, as both are possibly caught between worlds (Williams was also in the afterlife movie What Dreams May Come).
 But also there are the ghosts…straight out of the plot of The Shining (or The Ring).